Crewed Sardinia Itinerary 8 Days on a Motor Yacht

 Of course, don't forget to bring your camera!
 Let us help you discover the real Sardinia and combine with the best Corsica yacht charter destinations; you will discover the secret swimming spots, captivating coves and fantastic food for a raw experience of this desirable destination.

 Day 1: Poltu Quatu to Capera and Cala Spalmatore

-For the first day of your Sardinia yacht charter, the crew will welcome you on board and you can get to know the yacht that you will be spending the next week or so on!
+On the first day of your Sardinia yacht charter, the crew on your motor yacht will welcome you on board and you can get to know them and the boat that you will be spending the next week or so on!
 Departing from Poltu Quatu, you will begin the cruise to the Caprera Island; this enchanting spot is where Garibaldi spent the last years of his life.
 You then head onto Cala Spalmatore, a beach suitable for children and families to swim, sunbathe and socialise!
 It will be hard to find a beach that compares to this sheltered spot with pink stones and a fabulous bar.
 Don't miss 'aperibeach' with cocktails and a DJ at sunset providing a magical atmosphere.

 Day 2: Cala Spalmatore to Isola Tavolara and Porto Rotondo